 Other times, I detail the explanations for each rule.
 In that situation, our comma activities will be longer and involved.
 If students are unfamiliar with the terms used in the rules, then we work through each point of my presentation and take notes.

 As always, my grammar lessons largely depend on student understanding.
+Plus, if you’re worried about how to teach commas in a fun way, start with building confidence in students.

 Giving students a list of comma rules can be disastrous if they don’t have prior knowledge.
 Students will be frustrated, and rightly so.
 When I work on comma use with students who rarely experience grammar instruction, I often scaffold back to a chunk that most students will understand: nouns.